Sine Wave

 At each sample time, the block evaluates the sine function at the appropriate time value within the first cycle of the sinusoid.
 By constraining trigonometric evaluations to the first cycle of each sinusoid, the block avoids the imprecision of computing the sine of very large numbers, and eliminates the possibility of discontinuity during extended operations (when an absolute time variable might overflow).
 This method therefore avoids the memory demands of the table lookup method at the expense of many more floating-point operations.

-The table lookup method precomputes the unique samples of every output sinusoid at the start of the simulation, and recalls the samples from memory as needed.
-Because a table of finite length can only be constructed when all output sequences repeat, the method requires that the period of every sinusoid in the output be evenly divisible by the sample period.
-That is, 1/(fiTs) = ki must be an integer value for every channel i = 1, 2, ..., N.
+The table lookup method precomputes unique samples of every output sinusoid at the start of simulation, and recalls the samples from memory as needed.
+A table of finite length can only be constructed when all output sequences repeat.

-When the Optimize table for parameter is set to
+When you set the Optimize table for parameter to

-For long output sequences, the table lookup method requires far fewer floating-point operations than any of the other methods, but can demand considerably more memory, especially for high sample rates (long tables).
-This method is recommended for models that are intended to emulate or generate code for DSP hardware, and that therefore must be optimized for execution speed.
+For long output sequences, the table lookup method requires far fewer floating-point operations than any of the other methods, but it can demand considerably more memory, especially for high sample rates (long tables).
+This method is recommended for models that are intended to emulate or generate code for DSP hardware and therefore must be optimized for execution speed.

 Note